OlgaUtochka/FSDK_docs/doc/development/connect_facesdk.md

 To use Face SDK, you have to install the following dependencies:

 * [Windows] `sense4.dll`.
-This library is located in the *bin* folder in Face SDK and should be located next to `facerec.dll` if you change the default location.
+This library is located in the *bin* folder in Face SDK and should be located next to `facerec.dll` if you change the default location
 * [Linux] `libusb-0.1.so.4`

 ### C++